t-gebauer/vscode-code-strider/README.md

 Automatically recompile on file changes: `npm run watch`
 Start VS Code and load the extension: `npm start`

 The `start` script has `codium` hard-coded.
-Replace it if you want to use VS Code:
+Replace it if you want to use VS Code, or use it directly:

     code --extensionDevelopmentPath $(pwd)